aws-samples/aws-modernization-with-lumigo/content/10_prerequisites/15_workspace_setup/20_cloud9.md

 3 .
 Open a new **terminal** tab in the main work area.

 4 .
-Hide the left hand environment explorer by clicking on the left side **environment** tab.
+Hide the left-hand environment explorer by clicking on the left side **environment** tab.

 {{% notice tip %}}